 Each of these components is described in the following sections.

-In summary, the plan starts with the Phase Two transition project.
-This project will start once the Phase One Final Report is completed and approved by the ERA and DG MOVE.
+In summary, the plan starts with the Phase Two Transition project.
+This project will start once the Phase One delivery is approved by the ERA and DG MOVE.
 Until this approval is in place the project will not start.
 In addition, if the approval is delayed then the stakeholder funding process will be subject to postponement or cancellation and the execution of the masterplan will be subject to significant delays of at least one year.
-To achieve the dates set out in this masterplan there must be approval of the Phase One project Final Report according to the timetable in the current Chapter 7 of the Regulation.
+To achieve the dates set out in this masterplan there must be approval of the Phase One project delivery according to the timetable in the current Chapter 7 of the Regulation.
 This is a significant risk is mentioned again in the later chapter on risks.

-The Phase Two transition project runs from the end of the Phase One project to the date of TAP TSI re-publication, assumed to be the second quarter of 2012.
-It is assumed that the transition project team will be staffed with personnel already involved in the Phase One project, subject to their availability and Steering Committee endorsement.
-This team will prepare the tender documents needed for the procurement of the governance entity and the regulatory services.
+The Phase Two Transition project runs from the end of the Phase One project to the date of TAP TSI re-publication, assumed to be the second quarter of 2012.
+The transition project team will prepare the tender documents needed for the procurement of the governance entity and the regulatory services.
 It will continue the Phase One activities related to the securing of funding.
 This activity will ensure that all procurements can be launched immediately the TAP TSI is re-published.
-The team will also identify the personnel and secure the budget for the Phase Two project team which will carry out the procurements.
-Decisions needed for the Phase Two transition team will be made by the current TAP TSI Steering Committee.
+The team will also identify the personnel and secure the budget for the Phase Two Development team which will carry out the procurements.
+Upon re-publication, the Phase Two Development team will be formed and will take over all activities from the Transition team.

-Upon re-publication, the Phase Two team will be formed.
-Decision-making for the project team will initially remain with the current TAP TSI Steering Committee, integrated with the TAF TSI Steering Committee if this can be agreed.
+Decisions needed for the Phase Two Transition team will be made by the current TAP TSI Steering Committee.
+Decisions needed for the Phase Two Development Team will also be made by the current TAP TSI Steering Committee until such time as the governance entity exists and is effective and both parties agree to pass decision-making to the governance entity.
+At that time the TAP TSI Steering Committee can disband.

-The first procurement will be the creation of the governance entity.
+The first procurement by the Phase Two Development team will be the creation of the governance entity.
 This is expected to take six months, ending last quarter 2013.
 Once it exists, Stakeholder Group Associations will be asked to provide nominations for the Supervisory Board and the Service Management Groups (SMGs).
-Once these nominations are complete, the Board and the SMGs can start to monitor the work of the Phase Two team.
+Once these nominations are complete, the Board and the SMGs can become informed of the work of the Phase Two Development team, decision-making still resting in the TAP TSI Steering Committee.
+Members of the Supervisory Board could, if approved by the Steering Committee, become observers at the Steering Committee during the overlap.

 At the earliest date that can be agreed by both parties, decision-making will transfer from the Steering Committee to the Supervisory Board and the project supervision will pass to the SMGs.
-It is essential that the Supervisory Board is in a position to approve the various regulatory service contracts and hand-overs, once procured by the Phase Two project team.
+It is essential that the Supervisory Board is in a position to approve the various regulatory service contracts and hand-overs, once procured by the Phase Two Development team.

-During the six months of entity formation, the tenders for the regulatory services will be issued and bidders assessed.
-Authority to enter into development contracts will be given by the Steering Committee, but with the express agreement of each stakeholder represented in the Supervisory Board.
-In this way it can be assured that the Supervisory Board will agree to accept the delivered service provision contracts.
+During the six months of entity formation, the Phase Two Development team will issue the tenders for the regulatory services and will assess the bidders.
+The Phase Two Development team will recommend the preferred bidder and the Steering Committee will confirm the decision.
+Authority for the governance entity to enter into the development contracts will be given jointly by the Steering Committee and by the Supervisory Board.
+In this way it can be clear that the Supervisory Board has explicitly agreed to accept the delivered service provision contracts.